Hi, I’m Mark and this blog is mostly about hikes I’ve done both in my beautiful corner of the West Yorkshire hills and moors.

 And further afield: North Wales, Scotland, Cumbria, The Ridgeway Path, Italy and USA, to differing degrees.

-I got into longer walks / hikes at the end of 2010 as a way of getting fit, flipping the bird at hereditary high blood pressure (hypertension) I had been diagnosed with and also (at last) making the most of the hills I’d been surrounded by for the last 20 years – the Marsden and Saddleworth moors area of northern England.
+I got back into longer walks / hikes as a way of getting fit, and mitigating the hereditary high blood pressure (hypertension) that I had started to develop.
+And also to make the most of the hills that I’ve been surrounded by for the last 30 years: the Marsden and Saddleworth moors area of northern England.

 My love for the outdoors started as a boy and in very different countryside, in Buckinghamshire.
 We would head out with our two dogs, on to the nearby Ridgeway Long Distance Path, or up in the Chiltern forest or along the grand union canal.